LeEnno/stickyHeaders/README.md

 $('.sticky-header-wrap').stickyHeaders();
 ```

 You'll have to add some CSS rules for the sticky header element to fit the style of the other headers.
-Refer to the tips at the bottom of this document for a few valuable tips.
+Refer to [the tips at the bottom](#tips-for-css) of this document for a few valuable tips.

-LINK BELOW

 Options
 -------